6 Essential Nutrients for Healthy Skin

 Probiotics

-Probiotics in simple terms, are the living bacteria that support the friendly bacteria in human body.
-It has been found to have a significant ability to prevent and treat skin-related issues like acne, dermatitis, rosacea, eczema and whatnot.
+Probiotics in simple terms, are the living bacteria that support the friendly bacteria in the human body.
+It has been found to have a significant ability to prevent and treat skin-related issues like acne, dermatitis, rosacea, eczema, and whatnot.

-Human body consists trillions of microorganisms (bacteria, viruses, yeast and fungus) and our gut is the largest human microbiome.
+The human body consists of trillions of microorganisms (bacteria, viruses, yeast, and fungus) and our gut is the largest human microbiome.
 When the gut microbiome is out of balance, it literally affects every system of the body.

 probiotics source